sfu-bigdata/bd-glossary/Glossary.md

 ### DATABASE

-Organized collection of [data](#DATA) that allows easy access, management, updating and analysis of data.
+An organized collection of [data](#DATA) that allows easy access, management, updating and analysis of data.
 Commonly used databases are MySQL, PostgreSQL, as well as various [NoSQL](#NO-SQL-DATABASE) options.[^3]

+### DATA CLEANING

+Careful removal of erroneous or unreliable data points.

 ### DATA EXPLORATION AND PREPARATION

 Exploratory data analysis (EDA) is a formative step in the [creation of models](#MODEL-FITTING).
 [Views of the data](#VISUALIZATION) are used to learn about patterns or relationships among variables.
-This includes data cleaning (careful removal of erroneous or unreliable data points) and manipulation for further analysis.
+This includes [data cleaning](#DATA-CLEANING) and manipulation for further analysis.

 ### DATA INTEGRATION